XxDaShTixX/AntiSpam/README.md

 - Give as much detail as possible.

 # 📃 Contributions
-Thank you for chosing to contribute to this project!

 If you are interested in contributing fixes or features, please read the contributors guide first.

 **Enjoy & Have Fun!**